rldotai/varcompfa/README.md

 pip install --editable .
 ```

+NB: has to be installed from the git repo, because in order to mark experiments with the version of the library they were ran with, I use the `git` commit hash, which is unavailable if it's installed for non-development use.

 # Examples

 Look at `examples/basic_example.py` for an illustration of how to run a simple experiment.